-Starting the GemStone Server (page 103)

-How to startup the GemStone repository, and troubleshooting Stone startup failures.

-Starting a NetLDI (page 109)

-How to start a NetLDI, and troubleshooting NetLDI startup failures.

-Starting a GemStone Session (page 110)

-How to login and troubleshooting login failures

-Shutting Down Sessions, the Object Server, and NetLDI (page 116)

-How to stop sessions and shut down server processes

-Recovering from an Unexpected Shutdown (page 117)

-Troubleshooting unexpected shutdowns.
+- Starting the GemStone Server (page 103) How to startup the GemStone repository, and troubleshooting Stone startup failures. - Starting a NetLDI (page 108) How to start a NetLDI, and troubleshooting NetLDI startup failures. - Starting a GemStone Session (page 110) How to login and troubleshooting login failures - Shutting Down Sessions, the Object Server, and NetLDI (page 115) How to stop sessions and shut down server processes - Logins without a stone running (page 117) How to login a solo session in the absence of a Stone - Recovering from an Unexpected Shutdown (page 118) Troubleshooting unexpected shutdowns.